MicrosoftDocs/office-developer-client-docs/docs/outlook/mapi/pidlidemail2originalentryid-canonical-property.md

 **Applies to**: Outlook

-Specifies the **EntryId** of the object that corresponds to the second e-mail address.
+Specifies the **EntryId** of the object that corresponds to the second email address.

 |||
 |:-----|:-----|